2003 (July to December)

 ——————–JLA Annual #1

 “Pulp Heroes” was a DC Annual crossover which featured unrelated one-shots, each in a specific formal style or pulp genre.
-For example, SOTB is a noir detective story featuring Joe Potato, Poison Ivy, and an ancient artifact which creates plant-zombies and giant plant-monsters.
-The Batman Annual is an Asian-crime drama where Batman travels to Tibet to foil the plans of the evil Green Dragon, Lung Wang, who has conjured-up a Tulpa.
+Our first story begins with the start of the Nightwing Annual.
+Due to its length (about two weeks in duration), this story overlaps with the other yarns and acts as a conclusion to “Pulp Heroes.”
+Nightwing is investigating Emily Washburn, whose previous couple of husbands have died under mysterious circumstances.
+There’s really only one way to solve this case.
+Dick woos her and then asks for her hand in marriage!
+With Bruce onboard, a small shotgun wedding ceremony is held at Wayne Manor.
+All of Dick’s friends reluctantly attend, after which Dick, Emily, and Emily’s young son move into a wing of Wayne Manor.
+Dick begins playing house as part of his investigation.
+Meanwhile, the SOTB Annual occurs.
+This is a noir detective story featuring Batman, Harvey Bullock, Joe Potato, Poison Ivy, and an ancient artifact that creates plant-zombies and giant plant-monsters.
+The Batman Annual follows.
+This is an Asian-crime drama where Batman travels to Tibet to foil the plans of the evil Green Dragon, Lung Wang, who has conjured-up a Tulpa.
 For the second time in his career, Batman battles and defeats a mystical Tibetan homunculus.
-In the Spaghetti Western-themed Robin Annual the Trigger Twins are transferred to a prison in Texas, but escape from a work-detail with help from a criminal posing as their long lost sister.
+Notably, while Batman is in Tibet, the Spaghetti Western-themed Robin Annual occurs.
+While Batman doesn’t appear in this issue, there’s no way he doesn’t hear about what goes down.
+The Trigger Twins are transferred to a prison in Texas, but they escape from a work-detail with help from a criminal posing as their long lost sister.
 The trio mounts a posse and travels to Gotham where they literally have a high-noon showdown in a Wild West amusement park.
 The villains are defeated by Robin, Huntress, Nighthawk, Sheriff Shotgun Smith, and US Marshal Ohiyesa Smith (ancestor of the original Pow-Wow Smith).
-This tale occurs while Batman is in Tibet.
-The ‘tec Annual is written in the style of an old 60s war pulp.
-When a bunch of Americans, including Lucius Fox, are kidnapped by Cell Six terrorists in the Latin American country of Hasaragua, Batman rescues everyone in gung-ho fashion.
-The JLA Annual has two stories.
-First, J’onn leads an investigation into the murder of an alien in a small town.
-Second, the Brain Trust sets up an energy field around NYC that will destroy the entire city if any metahuman powers are used.
-Batman leads a team of Green Arrow, Green Lantern, and Flash into NY and they stop the villains without using any powers.
-There is also a WWII pulp-themed LOTDK issue, but it takes place in the “Early Period.”
+The ‘tec Annual, written in the style of an old 60s war pulp, follows.
+When a bunch of Americans, including Lucius Fox, are kidnapped by Cell Six terrorists in the Latin American country of Hasaragua, Batman is on the case.
+Despite having just returned home from Tibet, the Dark Knight immediately travels to Hasaragua to rescue everyone in gung-ho fashion.
+The JLA Annual, up next, has two stories.
+First, backed by his teammates, J’onn leads an investigation into the murder of an alien in a small town.
+Second, the Brain Trust sets up an energy field that will destroy New York City if any metahuman powers are used within city limits.
+Batman leads a team of Green Arrow, Green Lantern, and Flash into Manhattan to stop the villains without using any powers.
+And finally, we return to the Nightwing undercover marriage narrative that had been going on in the background.
+Batman and Robin check in with Nightwing to make sure he’s okay.
+He gives the thumbs up, noting that he and Oracle are close to cracking the case.
+On a Hawaiian honeymoon, Dick discovers the truth is very much like So I Married An Axe Murderer.
+It turns out that it was Emily’s longtime childhoodfriend that committed the murders.
+With the case solved, Dick’s marriage is annulled, leaving Emily brokenhearted.
+The end.
+(Note that “Pulp Heroes” also contains a WWII-themed LOTDK issue, but it takes place in the “Early Period.”)

 –Anarky #1-4 (“METAMORPHOSIS”)